shrutivpawar/ai-study-assistant/README.md

 ## Troubleshooting
 - If the app prints a warning about `OPENAI_API_KEY` being a placeholder, replace it with a real key in `.env` or set the env var.
 - If you see `ModuleNotFoundError: No module named 'dotenv'`, run `pip install python-dotenv` or `pip install -r requirements.txt`.

-## Contributing
-Contributions welcome — open a PR with feature requests or fixes.

-## License
-This project does not include an explicit license file.
-Add a LICENSE if you want to set terms.